palmeredholm/math4610/README.md

 A table of contents of all completed tasksheets can be accessed [here](https://palmeredholm.github.io/math4610/Tasksheets) to view all completed homework assignments.

+### Software Manual

+To document algorithms developed during this semester, a software manual has been created which can be accessed [here](https://palmeredholm.github.io/math4610/Software Manual).
+The software manual is comprised of short descriptions of the algorithms implemented in this course.
+For each piece of code developed, there is an entry in the software manual.

 <!-- You can use the [editor on GitHub](https://github.com/palmeredholm/math4610/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.